Royal Belfast Academical Institution: Sport

-In March 2008, they won the Bath Cup again, in a new record time.
-They also broke the Otter Medley title, with two members winning both titles for a second time.
 Water polo teams have competed in various events and tours, the most recent to the Netherlands in 2006.
 In January 2007 the team came runners-up in the Irish Schools Water Polo Championships.
-Numerous players have gone on to gain representative and international honours.
-Football is played at Inst with 3 senior teams regularly competing in league and cup competitions, although it is not played below fifth form.
-The school hosts a number of students who represent their country in various sports.
-Also since 2010 the swimming team has won the Bath Cup three times, the Otter Medley Cup twice and the Otter Challenge Cup four times, the most recent being winning all three trophies in 2017.
+Football is played at Inst with three senior teams competing in league and cup competitions.
+Since 2010 the swimming team has won the Bath Cup three times, the Otter Medley Cup twice and the Otter Challenge Cup four times.

 Music

-Musical groups include the choir, which won the UTV Choir of the Year competition in 1999, the orchestra, the jazz band led by past pupil David Howell, and the string group.
+Musical groups include the choir, the orchestra, the jazz band, and the string group.